nauam/Courses/docs/developer/01-plugin-development.md

 ## Plugin Icons

-Since QW Control Plugin Version 1.2 (QW Control 2.6.10), Custom Icons can now be defined for your plugin.
+Since Rundeck Plugin Version 1.2 (Rundeck 2.6.10), Custom Icons can now be defined for your plugin.

 You can use an [Icon Image Files](#icon-image-files), or specify [Provider Metadata](#provider-metadata) to use a CSS icon, such as Glyphicon or Font Awesome icon.

 ### Icon Image Files

-Specify `qwcontrolPluginVersion: 1.2` in your plugin.yaml (script plugins) or `QW Control-Plugin-Version: 1.2` in your jar Manifest (jar plugins) to enable custom icon support.
+Specify `rundeckPluginVersion: 1.2` in your plugin.yaml (script plugins) or `Rundeck-Plugin-Version: 1.2` in your jar Manifest (jar plugins) to enable custom icon support.

 Include a `resources/` directory in your jar/zip file with your icon file.
 The icon is resolved by looking for